menej/php-essence-framework/README.md

 #### functions.php

-In here, there are defined functions that can be used throughout the whole project.
-Some examples are `base_path($path)` function, which we put in as an argument a path, and it returns us the whole path from the base.
-Another example is the `controller($path)` function, which does a similar thing, but returns us the directory to the controller.
+Here are defined functions that can be used throughout the whole project.
+Some examples are `base_path($path)` function, which we put in as an argument a path, returns us the whole path from the base.
+Another example is the `controller($path)` function, which does a similar thing, but returns the directory to the controller.

 #### Response.php